Best shotgun mics - Featured image

 Overview

 The Rode VideoMic NTG is the Swiss Army Knife of shotgun microphones and has received rave reviews since its launch.
 This impressive microphone is jam-packed with features in a sleek design, making it one of the most versatile shotgun microphones on the market.
-Check out our full review of the Rode VideoMic NTG.

 The supercardioid polar pattern on the VideoMic NTG makes it highly directional and perfect for rejecting background noise.